jnephin/Chlor-a/README.md

 Bloom Frequency from MODIS L2 Product Methods
 =============================================

-** For more detailed procedures and methods refer to code in the Scripts directory **

 The following describes the automated process of transforming the MODIS L2 (1 x 1 km) Chlor_a (mg m^-3) band into the frequency of monthly plankton blooms between March and October over a 4 year period from 2012 to 2015.
 November to February were excluded because of limited data due to increased cloud cover.